Lou Gorman: Early years

 A native of South Providence, Rhode Island, Gorman grew up a Red Sox fan.
-At the high school level, at La Salle Academy (Rhode Island) in Providence, he was an excellent athlete—he was nicknamed after Lou Gehrig—but was cut from the minors.
-His Baseball Reference player page records that Gorman played in 16 games for the 1948 Providence Grays of the Class B New England League, compiling a batting average of .036 (1-for-28).
+At the high school level, at La Salle Academy in Providence, he was an excellent athlete—he was nicknamed after Lou Gehrig—but was cut from the minors.
+His Baseball Reference player page records that a 19-year-old Gorman played in 16 games for the 1948 Providence Grays of the Class B New England League, compiling a batting average of .036 (1-for-28).

 After his professional playing career stalled, Gorman enrolled in Stonehill College for his bachelor's degree.
 He then served in the United States Navy, including more than eight years of active duty and two tours in Korea.
 Gorman's naval career, including his tenure with the United States Navy Reserve, lasted for 34 years.
 He retired with the rank of captain.
 After his active service, he entered Bridgewater State College for his master's in education, which he received in 1961.